Alluxio/alluxio/docs/en/fuse-sdk/Local-Cache.md

 title: FUSE SDK Local Cache Overview
 ---

+See [Local Cache Quick Start]({{ '/en/fuse-sdk/Local-Cache-Quick-Start.html' | relative_url }}) to quickly setup your FUSE SDK local cache solution which can connects to your desired storage services.

 ## Local Cache Overview

 When an application runs an operation against the local FUSE mount point,